gridbugs/resume/resume.md

 ### <span class='work'><span class='name'>Research Engineer, Data61 (formerly NICTA)</span> <span class='period'>2015 - Present</span></span>

-As an engineer in the Trustworthy Systems research group, my job is focussed on developing a user-level application environment around the **seL4** microkernel.
+As an engineer in the Trustworthy Systems research group, my job is focussed on developing a user-level application environment around the [**seL4**](http://sel4.systems/) microkernel.

-- Worked in a team of ~10 engineers to maintain the seL4 kernel and user-level environment, a codebase of ~100000 lines
+- Worked in a team of ~10 engineers to maintain the seL4 kernel and user-level environment, a codebase of ~100 000 lines
-- Used modern software engineering tools: source control (git), code review (bitbucket), issue tracking (jira), continuous integration (bamboo)
+- Used software engineering tools: source control (git), code review (bitbucket), issue tracking (jira), continuous integration (bamboo)
+- Wrote and maintained unit and functional tests, monitored tests with continuous integration, and responded to failing tests by analysing and solving the problem
+- Gave three multi-day tutorials on building applications with seL4
+- Collaborated with customers to debug and fix issues with our software
 - Developed and maintained a framework for building applications with seL4, in a fast-moving research environment
-- Gave two multi-day tutorials on building applications with seL4
-- Collaborated with customers to debug and fix issues with our software
 - Designed and implemented the software for a device that securely mediates access to multiple desktop computers from a single terminal